octosteve/slide_hero/README.md

 `#note` must be nested in a slide.
 These will show up on speaker's notes.

+**image**

+    presentation "My Presentation" do
+      slide "A slide" do
+        image "chunky_bacon.png"
+      end
+    end

+`#image` must be nested in a slide.
+All images in the images folder will be ported over on compilation.
+Use the name of the image, with out the 'images' subfolder
+In this example, it will load an image named 'chunky_bacon.png in the images folder.

 #### Animation

 Animation for points are supported.